1948 was an eventful year.

 Tanks rolled into Czechoslovakia.
 Mahatma Gandhi was assassinated.
 The state of Israel was created.
 The UN founded the WHO.
 And the LP (yes, Long-Playing record!) was invented.

-The structure of the NHS today is largely informed by the mindset of that time: it is, essentially, a ‘sickcare’ system.
-While some aspects of healthcare have been transformed – medical diagnosis and treatment, for example – at a structural level the system is antiquated.
+Any attempts at NHS improvement today are largely informed by the mindset of that time: it is, essentially, a ‘sickcare’ system.
+While some aspects of healthcare have been transformed – medical diagnosis and treatment, for example – at a structural level, the system is antiquated.

 Think about it.
 If someone feels unwell, they book an appointment with their GP.
 This may get escalated to a hospital appointment, with tests, scans, and diagnostics and, eventually, the necessary treatment.
 The gaps in between these appointments can be huge, with long waiting lists and administrative procedures to overcome.

 These days, patient care has become increasingly distributed between different medical domains and organisations.
 But we still recognise the original mindset, including disconnects between different parts of the system.

 (Dis)connected healthcare: NHS structure, then vs. now

 In 1948, and throughout the rest of the last century, these disconnects were inevitable.
 The system relied on letters-in-the-post and filing cabinets.

 But in 2021 and beyond, technology that connects people and places (GPs, nurses, consultants and medical centres) exists.
 And it could be seamless and secure – at least in principle.

 In practice, not so.
 Take medical records.
 The Electronic Health Record (EHR) has replaced original handwritten formats.
 An EHR is like a digital version of a medical chart.

 It contains information on things like someone’s medical history, treatment, diagnoses and test results.
 Oh, and home address and credit card details.
 A lot of information, some of it sensitive stuff.
 Having all this in one place makes sense.